nodemcu/nodemcu-firmware/docs/modules/touch.md

 ## touchObj:setTriggerMode()

 Set the trigger mode globally for all touch pads.
-The trigger mode only matters in terrupt mode where you can tell the hardware to give you an interrupt if the counter on the pad falss above or below the threshold you specify.
+The trigger mode only matters in interrupt mode where you can tell the hardware to give you an interrupt if the counter on the pad falls above or below the threshold you specify.

 ### Syntax
 `tp:setTriggerMode(mode)`